AnIrishDuck/fajita/guide/src/0-basics.md

 |:--:|
 |_An implicit representation of a circle_|

-While the results are often seductively simple definitions of complex objects, these representations are not well-suited for computational manipulation.
+Though the results are often seductively simple definitions of complex objects, these representations are not well-suited for computational manipulation.

-The blunt reason why is that actually solving the equations these functions produce in an algorithmic way is incredibly complicated.
+The blunt explanation is that actually solving the equations these functions produce in an algorithmic way is incredibly complicated.
 A large volume of academic papers have been written in service of this problem.

 ### Approximating Beauty

 Instead, we will center our discussion around linear approximations of these amazing objects.
-While uglier, the results are much more tractable.
+Though uglier, the results are much more tractable.

 |![A linear approximation of the circle](./0-linear-circle.png)|
 |:--:|
 |_A linear approximation of the previous circle_|

 We can then take an inductive approach to defining and solving our problem.
-This journey will see us build increasingly useful abstractions and operations on them until the tools we've built can be used to perform CSG operations in a straightforward way.
+This journey will see us build increasingly useful abstractions.
+At each step, we will define increasingly powerful operations on these abstractions.
+We will continue until our abstractions can describe arbitrary objects, and our operations can perform CSG on these objects in a straightforward way.

 It all starts with a line.